MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 NPs containing relative clauses often influence the order in which constituents appear, owing to the fact that they tend to be comparatively long and/or complex.
 For brevity, we will call such NPs "heavy".
 It is generally dispreferred that any arguments or adjuncts occur after especially heavy NPs, so they tend to appear earlier in the phrase than is typical when they co-occur.

 The examples below demonstrate this principle.
-The basic, unmarked order of constituents in a clause containing a transitive verb and an adjunct is verb-patient-agent-adjunct.
+The basic, unmarked order of constituents in a clause containing a transitive verb and an adjunct is verb-object-agent-adjunct.

     (A.#) ??????? ????? ??? ??? ??? ???
           ???????            ?????     ???    ??? ???    ???
           PFV:P3SG:push:A3PL boat:A3PL DEF.PL man LOC(?) river
           'The men pushed their boat into a river'

-The agent may be fronted and precede the verb without any additional marking due to being topicalized, respectively, and the adjunct may occur in any position between phrases, but the example above gives the most pragmatically neutral word order.
+The agent may be fronted and precede the verb without any additional marking due to being topicalized, and the adjunct may occur in any position between phrases, but the example above gives the most pragmatically neutral word order.
 When the NP involving the boat is made heavier by modifying it with an adjective and a relative clause, it causes the verb to be in the antipassive voice to facilitate fronting of the agent, though the adjunct is only somewhat more likely to precede the heavy NP than before.

     (A.#) ??????? ??? ??? ??? ????? ??? ??? ??????? ??? ???
           ???????            ???    ??? ???  [?????     ??? ??? ???????]           ???    ???